Frequently Asked Questions

 9. What documents are required for the PMF application?

-All applicants are required to submit a resume and a school transcript (and/or alternative).
+All applicants are required to submit a resume and an advanced degree transcript (and/or alternative).
 Additional information about these documents can be found under the Become A PMF\Application Process\Application Tips webpage.

 Applicants who claim veterans' preference, Indian Preference, and/or reasonable accommodations for the assessment process are required to submit supporting documentation; information about these can be found under the Become a PMF webpage.